-For more information on using the Region List and Region List pop-up menu, see the Pro Tools Reference Guide.
+For more information on using the Region List and Regions menu, see the Pro Tools Reference Guide.
 For an overview of the Regions, see the Pro Tools Menus Guide.

 Tool Tips

 Pro Tools provides Tool Tips in all main windows.
 Parking the cursor for a few seconds over an abbreviated name, or unlabeled icon or tool, will display either the function or details of the item (depending on the Tool Tips preferences settings).